What racism and ‘helping others’ have in common, and what we can do about it

 The practice that’s been most effective in making a dent in my own ‘othering habit’ goes by the name of ‘Just Like Me’ and was first introduced to me by two wise people, Joel and Michelle Levey, who’ve devoted their lives to bringing ancient wisdom traditions to the frantic modern West.
 A course at the Nalanda Institute for Contemplative Science, this past year, has given me more insights into how Western psychology and neuroscience explain the mechanics behind this and other compassion-based practices.

-Just like me, in a brilliantly simple way, challenges my habit of experiencing my, my thoughts and feelings as something independent and separated from everyone and everything else.
+Just like me, in a brilliantly simple way, challenges my habit of experiencing myself, my thoughts and feelings as something independent and separated from everyone and everything else.
 And so, gradually, it’s helping me widen the circle of people and beings for whom I have true, caring concern, arising spontaneously: from my nearest and dearest to people who at first seem like they’re from a different planet.

 Joel and Michelle developed this version of Just Like Me inspired by the work of Stanford University’s Center for Compassion and Altruism Research and Education (CCARE).
 Its roots go back thousands of years, to Mahayana Buddhism, which aims to strengthen both mind and heart with a view to transforming suffering in the world.